 A personal injury attorney familiar with truck accidents can help you collect the evidence you’ll need to prove negligence in your case.
 He or she can then build an effective case that holds the truck driver at fault and affords you the opportunity to recover the compensation you’ll need to begin rebuilding after a truck accident.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against CRST International, you may not be entitled to any compensation.
+If you file a claim against CRST International, or any other party, you may not be entitled to any compensation.